 Combined HRT is taken every day without a break.
-These treatments are very effective at reducing symptoms of menopause such as hot flushes and low mood and preventing the development of the brittle bone disorder, osteoporosis.
+These treatments are very effective at reducing symptoms of menopause such as hot flushes and low mood and preventing the development of a brittle bone disorder, and osteoporosis.

 What is Femoston used for?

 During menopause, a woman’s oestrogen levels naturally start to reduce.
 This can cause many women to endure unpleasant symptoms.
 Femoston can help to relieve postmenopausal symptoms improving the enjoyment of your daily life.